IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 > # Exercise
 >
-> A) Assign the number 365 to a variable named days.
+> A) Assign the number 365 to a variable called *days*.
 What is the type of this variable?
 >
-> B) Convert days to a floating point number
+> B) Convert *days* to a floating point number
 {: .inset}